-- e) Where developments abut, or contain, a publicly accessible sidewalk or pathway, at-grade residential units shall have accessible main floors set slightly above grade in order to achieve visual privacy from any sidewalk.
-Supports Objective R3 - (b) Within a new moderate height multi-unit residential, commercial, or mixeduse building all recycling, composting, and garbage storage facilities shall be located entirely within the building.
-Supports Objective R4 - g) In all other multi-unit residential, commercial, and mixed-use buildings forms, all recycling, composting and garbage storage facilities shall be screened from adjacent properties and the public realm.
-Supports Objective R4 a) Establish off-street parking requirements in residential areas that reflect that local access to transit and active transportation services can replace the need to use vehicles.
-Supports Objective R2, R4
+LU d) Where developments abut, or contain, a publicly accessible sidewalk or pathway, at-grade residential units shall have accessible main floors set slightly above grade in order to achieve visual privacy from any sidewalk.
+Supports Objective R3

+- e) Within a new moderate height multi-unit residential, commercial, or mixeduse building all recycling, composting, and garbage storage facilities shall be located entirely within the building.
+Supports Objective R4 - f) In all other multi-unit residential, commercial, and mixed-use buildings forms, all recycling, composting and garbage storage facilities shall be screened from adjacent properties and the public realm.
+Supports Objective R4